patrickbelanger/patrickbelanger/README.md

 - 🖥️ Tech stack I work daily: Java, JavaScript, Kotlin, and TypeScript - Framework/Library: Spring Boot, React, and NestJS
 - 😄 Pronouns: he/him
 - 👀 I’m interested in Test Automation and Rest Service development (in Java, Kotlin, and TypeScript)
-- ❤️ Love Selenium
+- ❤️ I Love Selenium
 - 🥒 Cucumbers are excellent in salads but taste awful in test scripts
-- 👨‍💻 Project I'm currently working on: Armada Test Automation Ecosystem
+- 👨‍💻 Project I'm currently working on:
+    -    Armada Test Automation Ecosystem
+    -    Groq Client
-- ❤ Like my content or find my libraries useful?
+- ❤ Like my content or find my libraries helpful?
 You can show your support and donate [here](https://paypal.me/pbelanger81)
 - 📫 How to reach me ...
     - [LinkedIn](https://www.linkedin.com/in/patrick-b-a6b6a618/)